mechano/Kingroon_KP5L_Marlin_Firmware/README.md

 115200 serial port
 300°C hotend.

+Verions available in both portrait and landscape display.
+All in english language.

 NOTE: for BLTouch put Z-probe plug to Z-Min endstop and you can remove the Z-Min switch from the machine.